Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

-- You are homeless
+- Being homeless

-- You have little or no food
+- Having little or no food

-- You are being evicted from your home
+- Being evicted from your home

-- Payment of past due shelter costs
+- Past due shelter costs

-- Payment of past due utility bills
+- Past due utility bills

-- Payment of domestic violence shelter costs
+- Domestic violence shelter costs

 How do I apply for Temporary Assistance?

-Anyone is entitled to apply for public assistance.
+Anyone can apply for public assistance.

 What if I am a victim of domestic violence?